TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/promotions-optional.md

 ***It is recommended to click Apply sort before viewing the summary.***

 Continue adding more rules if needed or click **Publish** rule to push the sorting strategy live to your site.

+# Slot

+Slotting allows you to assign specific products to predefined positions in the search results.
+Unlike Pin, which locks a product in place, Slot ensures a product only occupies the assigned position if it meets the defined conditions.
+If the conditions are not met, the slot remains empty, and other rules or algorithms determine the products in those positions.
+Slotting can cover multiple positions at once, offering more flexibility than Pinning, which is restricted to a single product and position.

+1. **Set up Slot**\
+   Navigate to the Set merchandising strategy section and click the **Slot** button.

+* Define the range of positions where you want to slot the products.
+For example, position 1 to position 3.
+* Choose the attribute you want to use for the condition.
+For example,, Brand, Price, Category.
+* Select the operator like equals, contains to define the condition that the products must meet.
+* Choose the value for the attribute that the condition will match or exclude.
+For example, Price = 100.

+2. **Multiple Conditions within a Slot Group**\
+   Once the first condition is added, you can click `+` Add Another Attribute to add additional conditions.
+All conditions within a Slot group must be met for the product to occupy the designated slot.
+Products that don’t meet all conditions will not be slotted into those positions.

+> 📘 Note
+>
+> Products cannot be Pinned and Slotted at the same position.

+3. **Add New Slot Groups**\
+   Click `+` Add New Slot Group to define a new range of positions for the products.
+Each slot group will have specific conditions to filter the products eligible for those positions. **OR condition**: Slot groups are connected with an OR condition, meaning that products meeting the conditions of at least one group will be included.
+4. **Delete Existing Slot Conditions**\
+   If you're on the listing page, click the Edit icon next to Slot in the Strategy Summary section.
+To remove a Slot group, click the **Delete** icon next to the group and confirm the action.
+To remove a specific Slot condition within a group, click the **Delete** icon next to the condition and confirm your action.

+After configuring the slot rule, click Apply slot to save your changes.
+You can view your merchandising strategy summary by clicking View summary, but it is recommended to click Apply slot before viewing to prevent losing your changes.
+Continue adding more rules if necessary or click **Publish** rule to make the changes live on your site.